Palermo Prosciutto & Chicken Penne

 with Peas & Parm

-A little inspiration from Palermo, Italy is what sets this penne above and beyond.
-That, and the combo of prosciutto AND chicken (aka ALL the meats!).
-Prepare yourself for this Italian feast: al dente penne, cream sauce, peas, crispy prosciutto, tender chicken, and sprinkles of all the best garnishes (we’re talking lemon zest, Parm, parsley, and chili flakes).
-No red-eye flight to Italy required!
+A little inspiration from Palermo, Italy, is what sets this penne above and beyond.
+That, and the combo of not one but two of our favorite meats!
+Prepare yourself for this Italian feast: al dente penne, cream sauce, peas, crispy prosciutto, tender chicken, and sprinkles of all the best garnishes—we’re talking lemon zest, Parm, parsley, and chili flakes.
+No flight to Italy required!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.